brshallo/mhscales/README.md

 # mhscales

-Provides color palletes that align with the colors for the Missouri Historical Society.
-The palletes were created for use with `ggplot2` charts but some objects may also be useful for setting file template colors, etc. The primary functions are `scale_color_mhs()` and `scale_fill_mhs()`.
+Provides color palettes that align with the colors for the Missouri Historical Society.
+The palettes were created for use with `ggplot2` charts but some objects may also be useful for setting file template colors, etc. The primary functions are `scale_color_mhs()` and `scale_fill_mhs()`.
 I used this